 Using PWM signal for AC loads:

 We know the AC signal is alternating its direction 50 or 60 times per second depending on countries.
-On the other hand, Transistor, MOSFET, or IGBTs work in unipolar ways that mean only one way.
+On the other hand, transistors, MOSFETs, or IGBTs work in unipolar ways that mean only one way.
 That is why, if we want to use Transistors, MOSFETs, or IGBTs for AC signal directly, it will not work for a full cycle.
 It will work for only a positive cycle.
 Because all of these switching devices work only in one direction.

 Even if we combine a PNP and an NPN transistor or a P-channel and an N-channel MOSFET, it will not work properly.
 That is why we can not use these switching devices for the AC signal with the PWM gate drive.
 But using a TRIAC needs zero crossings and a timing signal for TRIAC firing angle control.
 Generating a PWM signal is much easier than that.
-So we need to modify our circuit little bit to use a Transistor type switching device which can be driven with a PWM signal.
+So we need to modify our circuit a little bit to use a Transistor type switching device that can be driven with a PWM signal.

 Circuit modification of AC loads for PWM signal:

 In this circuit, the AC signal is rectified and that rectified signal is passing through the MOSFET.
 So for both the positive and negative cycles of AC signal, MOSFET is getting a uni-direction current flow.

 Now, if we use a PWM signal to drive the MOSFET, the AC lamp will glow.
 And the modulated signals for this circuit is: